Legalize marijuana and opium poppy is a great alternative to combat drug trafficking

 According to the Magnet portal, the latest survey on the use and use of substances by young people revealed that they smoke less today than marijuana is legal than when it was illegal in 2013.
 "At that time, about 12% of State adolescents bought and consumed grass.
 Today the percentage has been reduced to 9%, a sharp and relatively exceptional decline within the United States", says Magnet with information collected from Washington Post.

-The sale of marijuana in Colorado to minors almost does not occur if we take into account that the establishments that provide it will not risk losing their license for selling to a minor.
+The sale of marijuana in Colorado to minors almost does not occur if we take IGNORE INTO account that the establishments that provide it will not risk losing their license for selling to a minor.
 This fact shows another success in the difficulty imposed by the legalization of marijuana to those who sell it.
-In addition, the young man will not look for the drug trafficker because he will believe that he will get into trouble, thus being a heavy blow for the marijuana traffickers.
+In addition, the young man will not look for the drug trafficker because he will believe that he will get IGNORE INTO trouble, thus being a heavy blow for the marijuana traffickers.

 With all the arguments in this column, it could be said that Mexico, if it did, would take an important step in the fight against drug trafficking if it chooses to legalize marijuana and opium poppy for medicinal purposes.